CharlieWagner/DamageReport/README.md

 This is my first project in Godot, made in 14 days and roughly 70 nonconsecutive hours for the Acerola Jam 0.
+(This project is made with the non-C# version of godot 4.2.1 so use that if you want to open it)

 All assets made by me unless included in the credits.

 Additional credits (full version at the end of the game) :